idaholab/moose/modules/doc/content/ncrc/ncrc_binary.md

 source /etc/profile.d/modules.sh
 module load use.moose moose-apps PETSc BISON

-mpirun /apps/herd/bison/bison-opt -i input.i Mesh/uniform_refine=7
+mpirun /apps/herd/bison/bison-opt -i input.i Mesh/uniform_refine=2
 ```

-It is recommend that this script be created in the same location with the input file(s) it will be
+It is recommended that this script be created in the same location as input file(s) it will
-executed.
+execute.
 This will ensure that the associated output from the simulation ends up in the same
 location.
 For this example the script is located in the testing folder: `~/testing/test.sh`.

 The [!ac](PBS) directives for this script include:

 1. `-N test_run` to set the job name;
-1. `-l select=1:ncpus=48:mpiprocs=48` indicates to utilize one compute (`select=1`), utilizing all
+1. `-l select=1:ncpus=48:mpiprocs=48` indicates to utilize one compute node (`select=1`), utilizing all
-   48 cores and run with 48 mpi processes;
+   48 cores and running with 48 mpi processes;
 1. `-l walltime=5:00` allocates 5 minutes of time for the simulation; and
 1. `-P moose` dictates that the job should part of the MOOSE queue.
 For a complete list
    of queues available see [HPC PBS page](https://hpcweb.hpc.inl.gov/home/pbs).